vybornyj/vybornyj/README.md

 Hey!

 My name is Denis Vybornyj, I have been programming my whole life and have been doing web development for over 10 years.
 My first programming languages were Basic, Pascal and Delphi.
 I have been working with PHP for a long time, now working with Node/Typescript, and strive to learn Golang and Dart/Flutter.
+I prefer progressive solutions, and I have the opportunity to apply them, since most of the time I work alone or in small teams.

 My current favorite stack: